-You can also face serious charges if you are forbidden from legally owning a gun and are found to be in possession of a firearm.
+You can also face serious charges if you are forbidden from legally owning a gun and are found in possession of a firearm.

-Build Your Case with a Federal Crimes Lawyer in West Covina
+Build Your Case with Our Federal Crimes Lawyer in West Covina

 Dealing with federal charges can feel impossible on your own.
-An experienced federal crimes lawyer in West Covina can take charge of your case and build your defense.
-The Simmrin Law Group is here to provide you with the help you need.
+However, a federal crimes lawyer in West Covina can take charge of your case and build your defense.
+Simmrin Law Group is here to provide you with the help you need.
 You can get started on your case today with a FREE consultation.